keremerciyes/High-Performance-Sentiment-Analysis-Knowledge-Distillation-from-LLMs-to-Small-Encoders/README.md

 ### `04b_distill_from_mistral.py` (Black-Box Distillation)
 **Goal:** Transfer knowledge from Mistral to DistilBERT.
-*   **Method:** Since architectures differ (Decoder vs Encoder), we cannot match hidden states.
-We use Mistral to generate probability scores for "positive" vs "negative" tokens and train DistilBERT to mimic these soft labels.
+*   **Method:** Since architectures differ (Decoder vs Encoder), I cannot match hidden states.
+I use Mistral to generate probability scores for "positive" vs "negative" tokens and train DistilBERT to mimic these soft labels.

 ### `05_benchmark.py`
 **Goal:** Rigorous comparison of all models.